 Teenager is one of the more unusual inventions of the 20th century.
 The term teenager dates back to the early 1900s, but the word didn’t stick.
-Even until World War II, there are hardly any instances of teenagers in the popular press.
+Even until World War II, there were hardly any instances of teenagers in the popular press.

 33 Psychology Facts about Teenagers are listed below:

 1. Teenagers who do not have positive peer relations with family or friends are at a higher risk of developing substance abuse and depression.

 2. The top wish among all teen girls & boys is for their parents to communicate better with them.
 This includes frequent and more open conversations.

-3. Teens can become easily obsessed with any things, person, celebrity, or TV series than any other age group because of their teen brain’s puberty development.
+3. Teens can become more obsessed with anything, person, celebrity, or TV series than any other age group because of their teen brain’s puberty development.

 4. Teenagers are more likely to take more risks than any other age group.

 5. Teenagers even those who have to get up early in the morning stay awake till late at night and often face a lack of sleep or the willingness to sleep.

-6. Teens’ mind doesn’t build to do hard work, they want success easily and rapidly for that they can do anything.
+6. Teens’ minds aren’t build to do hard work, they want success easily and rapidly so that they can do anything.

 7. Over 70% of Teenagers aged 15 to 17 avoid normal daily activities, such as attending school, when they feel bad about their looks.

 8. Teenagers are not as good at reading emotions as adults or even children.

 9. Teenagers have less self-control.
 They are extremely impulsive.

 10. Study of Teenagers Psychological Facts says that This period also increases social anxiety in teens.

 11. Among high school students, approximately 44% of girls and 14% of boys are attempting to lose weight according to the survey.